Ichoran/kse3/README.md

 2. If an object may contain a single unique value, or a value correspoding to some parameters, you get that value _unsafely_ by calling `get` (a new exception will be thrown on failure).
-If there is a stored error to propagate, `grab` instead of `get` will try to propagate the error, without a new stack trace if possible.
-Safe alternatives are named `getFoo`, where `Foo` specifies how to recover.
+If there is a stored error to propagate, `grab` instead of `get` will try to propagate the error as a catchable exception, without a new stack trace, if possible.
+Safe alternatives are named `getSping`, where `Sping` specifies an alterative strategy.
+For instance, `getOrElse(bippy)` should do `bippy` when the value is not there (perhaps `bippy` is a default value).

 3. If an object may be able to give values when supplied a parameter, the method used is `apply`.
 It may return an Option/Or type if errors are